hlascelles/karina_personal_website/_posts/travel/2020-12-15-canary-islands.md

 ---

-During my trip in October - December 2020 I visited Tenerife, La Gomera (the  giant lemon squeezer), La Palma.
+During my trip in October - December 2020 I visited Tenerife, La Gomera (the  giant lemon squeezer) and La Palma.

 <h4>1.
 Volcanoes</h4>
 <ul>
   <li>Climbing Pico del Teide in Tenerife - highest point in Spain. <a href="https://www.reservasparquesnacionales.es/real/parquesnac/usu/html/Previo-inicio-reserva-oapn.aspx?cen=2&act=%201" target="_blank">Permit</a> is required to climb the last 200 meters and see the caldera.
 This is a great opportunity to smell the volcano that is alive, and to experience the heat of the steam coming out of the cracks in the rocks.</li>
   <li>Climbing Pico Viejo in Tenerife.
 Loads of beautiful colours, especially around the "nostrils".</li>
   <li>Circular walk around Chinyero volcano following the PR-TF 43 trail.
 This is the youngest volcano in Tenerife, that last erupted in 1909.</li>
+  <li>Parts of Ruta de los Volcanes in La Palma, geologically the youngest of the islands.
+A trail paraller to the Ruta de los Volcanes (GR-131) from Refugio El Pilar to Cráter del Hoyo Negro is spectacular, with many calderas, big birds and great pine trees.</li>
 </ul>

 <h4>2.
 Forest hiking</h4>